 This amendment probes the application of section 136A to micro employers.

-★ Clause 55, page 73, leave out line 17.
+Clause 55, page 73, leave out line 17

-This amendment probes why there should be any time other than the commencement of employment that a statement under section 136A should be given.
+This amendment is to probe why there should be any time other than the commencement of employment that a statement under section 136A should be given.